chyyuu/aos_course_info/readinglist.md

 ### Interface Design (API/ABI/ Software-Hardware Interface...)
  1. [Hints for Computer System Design](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/acrobat-17.pdf), Butler W. Lampson, SOSP 1983.
     - **SIGOPS: The Hall of Fame Award** A classic study of experience building large systems, distilled into a cookbook of wisdom for the operating systems researcher.
 As time has passed, the value of these hints has only grown and the range of systems to which they apply enlarged.
+ 1. [End-To-End Arguments in System Design](http://portal.acm.org/citation.cfm?id=357402), J. H. Saltzer, D. P. Reed, and D. D. Clark, ACM Transactions on Computer Systems 2(4):277-288, November 1984.
+    -  **SIGOPS: The Hall of Fame Award**  This paper gave system designers, and especially Internet designers, an elegant framework for making sound decisions.
+A paper that launched a revolution and, ultimately, a religion.
  1. [A Critique of the Windows Application Programming Interface](http://www.spinellis.gr/pubs/jrnl/1997-CSI-WinApi/html/win.pdf),Computer Standards & Interfaces, 20:1–8, November 1998
  1. [Mars Code](http://dl.acm.org/citation.cfm?id=2556647.2560218) Magazine Communications of the ACM CACM Homepage archive Volume 57 Issue 2, February 2014 Pages 64-73